-Since he’s left Charleston, Berke’s position lets him travel to Atlanta, Miami, Los Angeles and other cities where special events are happening—an opportunity so many English students yearn for, but are afraid they’ll never obtain with the careers they think an English degree can afford them.
+Since he left Charleston with the December Class of 2012, Berke’s position lets him travel to Atlanta, Miami, Los Angeles and other cities where special events are happening—an opportunity so many English students yearn for, but are afraid they’ll never obtain with the careers they think an English degree can afford them.

 Berke’s best advice for success is to be, as he is, flexible and open to learning anything: “You never know who you are going to meet, what they will be able to teach you, and the opportunities you might have to truly expand your skill-set.
 The most important things someone can do,” he says, “are show up, be present, and follow through.”And he’s certainly done a lot of that—he began writing and performing stand-up comedy shows as a freshman at CofC, even co-producing the Jail Break festival in the Old City Jail.
 After graduating, he worked his way up at a PR firm from receptionist to production assistant.

 And Evan Berke is never done working, revising, publishing and repeating: “The English Department taught me to love the process and how to come up with an idea, execute on it, workshop it, accept criticism, stress over it, and then come to appreciate the finished product for what it is.”